harland-davis/swes-coding-challenge/README.md

  - Users should be able to see the number of employees in a building on the building's show page
  - Create some rspec any part of this project.

-A few more notes:

- - You will be start with a boiler plate rails app.
- - You will be using MySQL for the db.
-Make sure to have MySQL installed on your local machine or connect a docker instance of MySQL
- - Please fork your project and submit the URL via email to **metzger@ucar.edu**
- - If you have any questions about the project, please feel free to email: **metzger@ucar.edu**